lisizz786/lisizz786/README.md

 ### about me

-> I specialize in test automation using Python, Selenium, and Pytest.
-Experienced with CI/CD pipelines, version control systems (Git), and Agile methodologies.
+> I specialize in test automation using Python, Selenium and Pytest.
+Experienced with CI/CD pipelines, version control systems (Git), and Agile methodologies

 #
 <div align="center">